Livingsta shares her positive experience in business administration, customer service and education.

 This article is written to help candidates who are pursuing their qualification in Business and Administration.
 This does not mean that it will not be helpful/useful to others.
-This hub will benefit anyone who works for a business or organisation and takes minutes for producing accurate records of discussions and decisions taken during meetings and action logging as part of their job role.
+This article will benefit anyone who works for a business or organisation and takes minutes for producing accurate records of discussions and decisions taken during meetings and action logging as part of their job role.

 In order to be able to take minutes at a meeting, one should possess good communication skills, evaluation skills, interpersonal skills, organising and planning skills.
 Minute taking is not just sitting down at a meeting and writing notes.
 It involves a lot of preparation prior to and after the meeting and also a lot of skills to come out with the best record of minutes.